Find Affordable College Courses

 Collegeville, MN

-You’ll be in good company if you decide to attend Saint Johns University.
-It ranked #4 on our 2023 Best Natural Resources & Conservation Schools in Minnesota list.
-Located in the rural area of Collegeville, SJU is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Saint Johns University.
+The school came in at #4 on this year’s Best Natural Resources & Conservation Schools in Minnesota list.
+Located in the rural area of Collegeville, SJU is a private not-for-profit school with a small student population.

 Full Natural Resources & Conservation at Saint Johns University Report

-A rank of #5 on this year’s list means University of Minnesota - Twin Cities is a great place for natural resources and conservation students.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+The excellent programs at University of Minnesota - Twin Cities helped the school earn the #5 place on this year’s ranking of the best natural resources and conservation schools in Minnesota.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 After completing their degree, natural resources and conservation graduates from UMN Twin Cities carry an average student debtload of $23,349.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $334.